-Definition: the power of an examining board to determine a higher classification for an individual student than the numerical outcomes suggests
+Definition: the power of an examining board to determine a higher classification for an individual student than the numerical outcomes suggests.

-- G2.1R An award board may recommend an award to students who have not achieved the credit specified for the award where the board has accepted their extenuating circumstances and they have achieved at least 80% of the credit required for the award and subject to students having met professional body requirements were appropriate. - G2.2R Having regard to a student's overall profile of assessment outcomes an award board may award one class or other differential level of award higher than that resulting from the methods for determining classification for honours or other differential level of award.
-Students who meet the requirements for an award including the specified amount and level of credit shall not be awarded a class or other differential level of award lower than that resulting from the approved method for the award. - G2.3R Except where statutory or professional bodies require otherwise, marginal failure (i.e. 37%-39% at levels 0-3; 47%-49% at M level) may be condoned by award boards as follows, provided students have passed modules worth a minimum of 90 credits at the same level:
+- An award board may recommend an award to students who have not achieved the credit specified for the award where the board has accepted their extenuating circumstances and they have achieved at least 80% of the credit required for the award and subject to students having met professional body requirements were appropriate. - G2.2R Having regard to a student's overall profile of assessment outcomes an award board may award one class or other differential level of award higher than that resulting from the methods for determining classification for honours or other differential level of award.
+Students who meet the requirements for an award including the specified amount and level of credit shall not be awarded a class or other differential level of award lower than that resulting from the approved method for the award. - G2.3R Except where statutory or professional bodies require otherwise, any failure (i.e. a module outcome with a mark of 37% or greater at levels 0 3; 47% or greater at M level) may be condoned by award boards as follows, provided students have passed modules worth a minimum of 90 credits at the same level6: - a. a maximum of 30 credits at level 0; - b. a maximum of 30 credits at level 1;